 The Space Between is without doubt one of the most beautiful yoga studios in Dublin.
 Every detail of its design was consciously considered.
 The result is a yoga and meditation studio that also acts as a tea shop, gallery, and so much more.
 Their two stunning yoga rooms play with the notion of opposites.
 One is titled ‘Here, and the other ‘Now.’
 ‘Here’ is white, bright and airy, ‘Now’ is painted black, atmospheric and heated.
 Other unique quirks include an outdoor cold shower, slick changing rooms and an utterly-lovable house dog, Alfie.
 Your own pooch is welcome too.

-Project Revive is set off the main thoroughfare in the dynamic neighborhood of Ranelagh.
-The studio offers vinyasa, hot, kids, mum and baby as well as ‘bro flow’ yoga classes.
+Project Revive is set off the main thoroughfare in the dynamic neighbourhood of Ranelagh.
 Feeling stiff, fatigued or stressed?
 You can trust owner Hayley Killen and her team to guide you through an alignment based flow that will leave you feeling invigorated.
 Keep an eye out for their fun and fresh events calendar too.
 Project Revive often partner with other venues and interests.
 Prosecco may very well be involved…